-Property Selected Alternative I (from 2012 EA/FONSI) Impacts Refined Alternative I (Concept I-W) Impacts Table 2 (cont.)
-Lewisburg Historic District (Approximately 700 acres, including about 430 buildings) Individual Section 4(f) - 2.1 acres permanent right-of-way affecting 28 contributing elements (21 full and 7 partial acquisitions).
-Individual Section 4(f) - 0.23 acre permanent right-of-way requiring removal of 2 contributing elements and 0.06 acre temporary easement affecting 3 contributing elements; 0.48 acre right-of-way from 8 parcels that are partially located in the NRHP boundary.
+Property ^{1,5} Selected Alternative I (from 2012 EA/FONSI) 2 Impacts Refined Alternative I (Concept I-W) Impacts Table 2 (cont.)
 Longworth Hall (1,160 feet in length, five stories tall) Individual Section 4(f) - Removal of 204 feet of the eastern section of the building.
 Individual Section 4(f) - Removal of 204 feet of the eastern section of the building.
-Firefighters Memorial (Approximately 0.9 acre and located within the existing right-of-way) Not identified in 2012 Final Individual Section 4(f) Evaluation or EA/FONSI Temporary Occupancy - Reconstruction of curb and sidewalk in existing right-of-way adjacent to site; no change in ownership of the land; temporary closures of sidewalk and memorial plaza areas; no permanent adverse physical impacts; access to and operation of memorial maintained.
+4 Firefighters Memorial (Approximately 0.9 acre and located within the existing right-of-way) Not identified in 2012 Final Individual Section 4(f) Evaluation or EA/FONSI.
+Temporary Occupancy - Reconstruction of curb and sidewalk in existing right-of-way adjacent to site; no change in ownership of the land; temporary closures of sidewalk and memorial plaza areas; no permanent adverse physical impacts; access to and operation of memorial maintained.
 Queensgate Playground and Ball Field (Approximately 5.3 acres) De minimis impact - 0.9 acre permanent right-of-way, tree removal, and loss of outfield area of existing Ball Field.
 De minimis impact - 0.40 acre permanent right-of-way, 0.32 acre permanent easement, tree removal, and loss of outfield area of existing Ball Field.
-Ezzard Charles Park (formerly Laurel Park) (Approximately 6.5 acres and located within the existing right-of-way in the project area) Not identified in 2012 Final Individual Section 4(f) Evaluation or EA/FONSI Temporary Occupancy - Reconstruction/ relocation of existing sidewalk and reconstruction of median in existing right-of-way or easement; no change in ownership of the land; temporary sidewalk closures; no permanent adverse physical impacts; no tree removal; access to and operation of park maintained.
+Ezzard Charles Park (formerly Laurel Park) (Approximately 6.5 acres and located within the existing right-of-way in the project area) Not identified in 2012 Final Individual Section 4(f) Evaluation or EA/FONSI.
+Temporary Occupancy - Reconstruction/ relocation of existing sidewalk and reconstruction of median in existing right-of-way or easement; no change in ownership of the land; temporary sidewalk closures; no permanent adverse physical impacts; no tree removal; access to and operation of park maintained.

 - 1. The 2012 Final Individual Section 4(f) Evaluation addressed impacts to the West McMicken Avenue Historic District and the NRHP listed Western Hills Viaduct.
 Refined Alternative I (Concept I-W) does not impact these properties, and a Section 4(f) use will not occur. - 2.
 Impacts as identified in the Final Individual Section 4(f) Evaluation (July 2012), see Attachment 1. - 3.
 The SFC Jason Bishop Memorial Dog Park (included in the Goebel Park Complex) was opened in December 2022 and was not included in the 2012 EA/FONSI.
 The 2012 EA stated Alternative I would avoid impacts to the walking trail, but the FONSI subsequently identified 360 feet of impacts for Selected Alternative I. - 4.
 ODOT is in the process of purchasing the full Longworth Hall property at a mutually agreed upon price and from a willing seller as a result of the right-of-way acquisition process.
 The portions of the building not removed will remain occupied.
 ODOT may use interior space or the exterior grounds surrounding the building during the project's construction, but no impacts to the building's continued use for commercial office, retail, and event space are anticipated.
-Likewise, no additional adverse effects to the historic integrity of Longworth Hall are anticipated as a result of ODOT's activities in the building and on the exterior grounds.
+Likewise, no additional adverse effects to the historic integrity of Longworth Hall are anticipated as a result of ODOT's activities in the building and on the exterior grounds. - 5.
+Only those Section 4(f) properties that will be impacted by Refined Alternative I (Concept I-W) are included in Table 2.